daniwe4/doil/README.md

 1. cd into the unpacked directory
 1. if you run doil on a remote host ensure to change the host name in `setup/conf/doil.conf` to your host name
 1. adjust your mail password in `setup/conf/doil.conf`
-1. if you run global instances make sure to adjust 'global_instances_path' in `setup/conf/doil.conf` to specify where to place them, default is '/srv/instances'.
-Attention, paths with 'home' are not allowed here.
 1. execute `sudo ./setup/install.sh` in order to install **doil**
 1. you can remove the downloaded folder afterwards
 1. check `doil help` for available commands and further instructions